How is data recovered from a failed Synology NAS?

 We routinely sign mutual NDAs before any imaging work begins.
 Intake is logged with drive serials, bay positions, and SMART snapshots.

 Drives stay in our Austin lab for the entire engagement; images and working copies are kept offline and purged on request at case close.
-We are not HIPAA certified and do not sign BAAs, so regulated healthcare data is not a fit.
+We do not process regulated healthcare workloads.

 For standard commercial confidentiality, legal holds, engineering source, and financial records, the NDA plus written chain-of-custody covers the usual business requirements.